IF I SEEK US

 Religions have usually attempted to relate their spiritual systems to the material experience of the world.
 In doing so they have depended on the conviction that value and meaning can be found in the facts of the world—precisely the conviction that science has so (P 80) successfully defied and apparently disproved.
 It is, therefore, idle to pretend, as many do, that there is no contradiction between religion and science.
 Science contradicts religion as surely as Judaism contradicts Islam—they are absolutely and irresolvably conflicting views.
 Unless, that is, science is obliged to change its fundamental nature.

 [Commentary] So what if value and meaning CANNOT be found in the facts of the world?
 Why would we even continue to look there?

 In early societies the cycles of agriculture produced transcendent explanations of the changes of the seasons or, most commonly, worship of the sun.
 Science may tell modern man that such repetitive rhythms are all but immune to immediate failure; the sun will rise, the seasons will pass because of the relative stability of the solar system as a whole.
 But, once, they appeared as precarious as the life of man himself.
 So precious and so mysterious were the rhythms of life that their continuance was a matter of daily anxiety.
 In the case of the Aztecs, for example, the sun god was obliged to defend himself against enemies every night, so the coming of the dawn was a constant uncertainty and its daily appearance a military triumph against unspeakable odds.

-[Commentary] Here Appleyard displays his ignorance of ancient Solar System and planetary catastrophe.
-The heavenly cycles were NOT stable and ancient man had learned that the hard way.
-Now, we have forgotten this lesson in our collective amnesia and denial.
+[Commentary] Here Appleyard displays his ignorance of ancient Solar System upheaval and planetary catastrophe.
+The heavenly cycles were NOT stable and ancient man had learned this the hard way.
+Now, we have buried and forgotten this lesson in our collective amnesia and denial.

 But religions which still clung tightly to such natural cycles could also be seen to be tied closely to the particular human societies from which they sprang.
 They were local, specific faiths.
 They did not aspire to be Theories of Everything.